Legal information about how HMCTS will use telephone and video technology during the coronavirus (COVID-19) outbreak.

 We are rapidly scaling up our audio and video capabilities to ensure that we continue to provide a service that upholds access to justice.
 We are working hard to find solutions to problems that haven’t been seen before.

-Legally privileged conversations with clients are fundamental to representative justice, and are a necessary part of our justice system.
 Our bespoke product for fully video hearings, which is subject to testing at the moment, provides for this in the form of private consultations.
 We are working to scale up this solution, as we are doing with our other capabilities, as soon as possible.

 In the meantime, other arrangements will have to be made to facilitate these conversations, such as phone calls to clients.